jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/load-balancer/README.md

-# AMQ Streams Proxy Envelope Encryption, exposed by External Load Balancer
+# AMQ Streams Proxy Record Encryption, exposed by External Load Balancer

 In this example, an instance of Apache Kafka is deployed using AMQ Stream.
-The instance is proxied using AMQ Streams Proxy configured with Envelope Encyption.
+The instance is proxied using AMQ Streams Proxy configured with Record Encyption.
 The proxy is exposed off cluster using a Kubernetes Service.

 # Prerequsistes